 Google is trying to map the entire world.
 For years, Google's cars have been traveling around the world to capture everything for Google Street View.
 But there are still areas that cannot be reached by the Google car.

-Every now and then Google also maps such places.
-Thus came the mountains El Captain and the Mount Everest turn once.
+Every now and then, Google also maps out places like that.
+The mountains El Captain and Mount Everest have already been mapped.
 And from now on it is also possible to view the Mont Blanc.
 You can do that based on a number of experienced guides.
 One of them is none other than the famous trail runner Kilian Jornet.
 Together with, among others, ski star Leatitia Roux and climber Ueli Steck, he shows you this massive mountain on the basis of a number of videos.
 With this, Google wants to draw attention to climate change.

 To climb Mont Blanc safely, you need a lot of alpine skills and experience.
 No four-thousand-footer, no matter how easy, is a walk.
 And certainly not the Mont Blanc.
 Even though there is a trail, hungry crevasses are lurking on the normal route, you can be hit by crushed stones, a sudden burst of storm can blow you off the bone and you can become completely disoriented in a snowstorm.
 Getting lost on this giant is extremely dangerous.
 Moreover: a trail seems safe, but it doesn't have to be that way.
 In fact, it often happens that a trail runs along and on a glacier crevasse.
 Climbing Mont Blanc is also not a matter of putting a few waypoints in your GPS and going with that banana, because the route depends on the circumstances; a GPS does not take into account a big detour around a glacier crevasse - to name a few.
 So go with a mountain guide.